What applications does Mount Holyoke accept?

 Are admission interviews required?

 While interviews are not required, they are strongly recommended.
 The Office of Admission also reserves the right to reach out to applicants to request additional information or an interview after the application deadline.
 Interviews are available both on and off campus — in person or via Skype, with either a current student, an alumna or an admission counselor.
-(Note: Interviews are weighted the same, no matter who you speak with.)
 Learn more about interviews.

 Is the College “need-aware” or “need-sensitive”?